dothidden/writeups/content/balsnctf_2023/Web3.md

 Challenge Author: ysc

-we only have a url with port 3000 we can see the source code for the index page by sending a request to the url
+We only have a url with port 3000
+We can see the source code for the index page by sending a request to the url

 ```javascript
 const express = require("express");